cosmos/ibc-go/docs/migrations/v7-to-v8.md

 ### Governance V1 migration

 Proposals have been migrated to [gov v1 messages](https://docs.cosmos.network/v0.50/modules/gov#messages) ref: [#4620](https://github.com/cosmos/ibc-go/pull/4620).
+The proposal `ClientUpdateProposal` has been removed and replaced with `MsgRecoverClient` and the proposal `UpgradeProposal` has been removed and replaced with `MsgIBCSoftwareUpgrade`.

 Ensure that the correct authority field is provided to the ibc keeper.
-The default authority will be `gov` if not specified.

 Remove legacy proposal registration from app.go ref: [#4602](https://github.com/cosmos/ibc-go/pull/4602).

-Remove the ibcclient ProposalHandler from the govRouter.
+Remove the 02-client proposal handler from the `govRouter`.

 ```diff
 govRouter := govv1beta1.NewRouter()